bozsahin/cogs517-philosophy-of-cogsci/README.md

 LECTURES: Wednesdays 11.40-14.30, at room S-03 of the Informatics Institute (second room on the first right at the entrance)

-LECTURE FORMAT: Formal lectures, discussion, presentations, quizzes.
-In formal lectures, we have two hours of lecture, than one hour of quiz, either sit-in or take-home.
+LECTURE FORMAT: Formal lectures, discussion, presentations, essays.
+In formal lectures, we have two hours of lecture, than one hour of essay writing, either sit-in or take-home.

 BACKGROUND REQUIREMENTS: Basic understanding of cognitive science at the level of COGS501 and COGS502.
 Or some backgorund in philosophy or AI.